 Microangiopathic haemolytic anaemias

-Haemolytic uraemic syndrome, disseminated intravascular coagulation (DIC), and thrombotic thrombocytopenic purpura (TTP) produce life-threatening rapid haemolysis.
-The underlying cause must be quickly assessed and treatment tailored accordingly to minimise end-organ damage and the likelihood of death.
 Treatment of DIC is aimed at the underlying cause.
-Corticosteroids and immunosuppression should be commenced if haemolytic uraemic syndrome or TTP are suspected.
-Intravenous immunoglobulins (IVIG) or urgent plasmapheresis may be necessary for rapid clearance of autoantibodies.
+Corticosteroids and immunosuppression should be commenced if haemolytic uraemic syndrome or TTP is suspected.
+Intravenous immunoglobulins or urgent plasmapheresis may be necessary for rapid clearance of autoantibodies.
 Antibody screening should be done prior to blood transfusion.
 Antibody-free blood products should be used to prevent additional alloimmune haemolysis.

-This condition is characterised by very high blood pressure in association with bilateral retinal changes, including exudates and haemorrhages, with or without papilloedema.
-The most common symptoms include headaches (often occipital), visual disturbances, chest pain, dyspnoea, and neurological deficits.
-Results include cerebral infarction or haemorrhage, transient blindness or paralyses, seizures, stupor, or coma.
-The initial goal of therapy in hypertensive emergencies is to reduce mean arterial BP by no more than 25% (within minutes to 1 hour), then, if stable, to 160/100 to 110 mmHg within the next 2 to 6 hours.
+The initial goal of therapy in hypertensive emergencies is to reduce mean arterial blood pressure by no more than 25% (within minutes to 1 hour), then, if stable, to 160/100 to 110 mmHg within the next 2 to 6 hours.
 Labetalol is the agent of choice.

 Sickle cell vaso-occlusive crisis